TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
-## Create a textbox ,and a span tag,
-   on change event on text box it should display data entered
-   in text box in span tag which is next to it text box.
+## Create a textbox ,and a span tag,on change event on text box it should display data entered in text box in span tag which is next to    it text box.
 ```
 <!DOCTYPE html>
 <html>